sde-gui/pacman.sde-git/README.md

     $ make
 ```

-The build script will read package dependencies from PKGBUILD files and then compile and install them in the correct order.
+The build script will read package dependencies from PKGBUILD files and then compile and install the packages in the correct order.

 You can specify the `-j` option to enable the parallel build: